Strategy

 Note for XR social media moderators

-While this document is aimed at people commenting, and responding to comments on any platform, some of those platforms are ones where XR has moderation powers.
+While this chapter is aimed at people commenting, and responding to comments on any platform, some of those platforms are ones where XR has moderation powers.

 When in doubt, just follow the guidelines in this doc.
 As moderators we often have to distance ourselves from our personal opinions and in a way totally ignore the topic itself to just focus on whether or not the "rules" are being followed.
 So even if you don’t like someone’s comment or the way a thread is developing, if it doesn’t violate our guidelines, just let it be.